How to Remove a Tick on a Dog: Dos and Don’ts

 Follow up with a flea comb when you get home and you’ll have a better chance of catching ticks before they have a chance to embed into the skin.

-Also, Julie says, “if you have the space, Guinea Hens are an amazing, natural, and super helpful tick mitigator!”
+Also, Julie says, “if you have the space, Guinea hens are an amazing, natural, and super helpful tick mitigator!”

 And what about that tick?